The 8 Best Golf Iron Shafts

 Getting a lower and controlled ball flight is what single-digit handicappers look for.
 This is because there’s less of a chance that wind will affect it, and they can produce enough spin to stop the ball on the green regardless of height.

 These shafts are also on the heavier side to accommodate faster swing speeds.
 They are variably weighted, meaning the longer irons are slightly lighter, and the shorter ones are a bit heavier.
 This allows skilled players to maintain the same swing tempo throughout their entire iron set.
+In fact, these are the heaviest shafts on this list, only the KBS Tour irons match them at 130g, however, their lighter shafts are 110g compared to 127g.

 Rating: 4.5

-3. Nippon NS Pro 950GH NEO Steel Iron Shaft – Best For Game-Improvement Irons
+3. Nippon NS Pro 950GH NEO Steel Iron Shaft — Best for Game-Improvement Irons

 Kickpoint Mid